solliancenet/microsoft-mysql-developer-guide/11_Architectures/11_Architectures.md

-# MySQL Architectures
+# MySQL architectures

-As you have progressed through this guide you have learned about various ways to build and deploy applications using many different services in Azure.
-Although we covered many topics, there are many other creative ways one could build and deploy MySQL based services.
+As you have progressed through this guide, you have learned about various ways to build and deploy applications using many different services in Azure.
+Although we covered many topics, there are many other creative ways one could build and deploy MySQL-based services.

 The [Azure Architecture center](https://docs.microsoft.com/en-us/azure/architecture/) provides many different examples of how to create different architectures.
-Although some of them utlize other database persistence technologies, these could easily be subsituted with Azure Database for MySQL.
+Although some of them utilize other database persistence technologies, these could easily be substituted with Azure Database for MySQL.

-## Sample Architectures
+## Sample architectures

 The following are a few examples of architectures using different patterns and focused on various industries from the Azure Architecture Center.